bmn/livesplit_asl_mgs2/README.md

 # Right now...
 * A small amount of split logic is untested, and it's missing some split options that some players may want to set
-* Boss health watching/splitting for Meryl (Confidential Legacy) is broken some of the time
+* Boss Survival does not work correctly with the instant splitter, and it does not split after Solidus at all.
 * The ARMSTREN ASL Var Viewer variable only works for Raiden

 # Features